 Camera Automation and Focus

-I automate my imaging sessions on the mini-rig using a remote shutter release cable.
-I set everything from the number of exposures to the individual exposure length.
+I automate my imaging sessions on the SkyTracker mount using a remote shutter release cable that connects directly to the DSLR.
+With this device, I can set everything from the number of exposures to the individual exposure length.

 The cheap Polaroid version I bought on Amazon has been surprisingly reliable.
 Using the remote, I let the camera do it’s thing until it’s time to tear down and go to bed.